-Note: Review in baseline mode is strongly recommended to determine if "Alternate R-Value Analysis" is necessary.
-Refer to the Alternate R-Value Analysis on page 12-81 of the Additional Techniques section for detailed instructions.
+Note: Review in baseline mode is strongly recommended to determine if "Alternate R- Value Analysis" is necessary.
+Refer to the "Alternate R-Value Analysis" on page 11-71 of the Additional Techniques section for detailed instructions.

 - 2. Click Save - The image thumbnail, trending or reference population graphs, and a results table are displayed in the Scan Results tab.
-(NOTE: image is not for diagnostic purposes.) - If an exact match of the installed Reference Sets and the ethnic background (entered into the Patient Demographics window) does not exist, the Scan Results tab window will be displayed without a reference population graph. - The BMD for the femoral neck will be plotted in the reference chart as a dot and the results will be displayed below the graph. - The BMD, BMC, Area, Length, Width, T-Score, Young Ref %, Z-Score, and Age Match % for each region of interest are displayed. - >> If the patient has been scanned before, % Short Term and % Long Term will be displayed.
+(NOTE: image is not for diagnostic purposes.) - If an exact match of the installed Reference Sets and the ethnic background (entered into the Patient Demographics window) does not exist, the Scan Results tab window will be displayed without a reference population graph. - The BMD for the femoral neck will be plotted in the reference chart as a dot and the results will be displayed below the graph. - The BMD, BMC, Area, Length, Width, T-Score, Young Ref %, Z-Score, and Age Match % for each region of interest are displayed. - If the patient has been scanned before, % Short Term and % Long Term will be displayed.

 - Click Report to generate and print a report using the current default report template.
-Proceed to Step 5 of "Generate and Print a Report" on page 5-24. - " or click Stamp View to generate and print a report using a report template other than the default.
-Proceed to "Generate and Print a Report" on page 5-24. - >> or click Demographics >> to do another scan. - >> or click << Patient List to end the process and return to the main window.
+Proceed to Step 5 of "Generate and Print a Report" on page 7-24. - or click Stamp View >> to generate and print a report using a report template other than the default.
+Proceed to "Generate and Print a Report" on page 7-24. - " or click Demographics >> to do another scan.